multimac/booking-calendar/README.md

 BOOKING_ADMIN_EMAIL (api) - Email address for the admin account in the API (exclude to not create admin account) BOOKING_ADMIN_PASSWORD (api) - Password for the admin account in the API (exclude to prevent admin account from logging in)

+BOOKING_OAUTH_SECRET (api) - Secret for the API to use when authenticating to the OAuth server

 POSTGRES_PASSWORD (db) - Password for the 'postgres' account in the database
 ```